Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Abstract

 \section{Abstract}

 Enhancing semantic grounding abilities in Vision-Language Models (VLMs) often involves collecting domain-specific training data, refining the network architectures, or modifying the training recipes.
-In this work, we venture into an orthogonal direction and explore whether VLMs can improve their semantic grounding by \new{`receiving' } feedback, without requiring in-domain data, fine-tuning, or modifications to the network architectures.
-We systematically analyze this hypothesis using a feedback mechanism composed of a binary signal.
-We find that if prompted appropriately, VLMs can \new{utilize} feedback both in a single step and iteratively, showcasing the potential of feedback as an alternative technique to improve grounding in internet-scale VLMs.
-Furthermore, VLMs, like LLMs, struggle to self-correct errors out-of-the-box.
-However, we find that this issue can be mitigated via a binary verification mechanism.
-Finally, we explore the potential and limitations of amalgamating these findings and applying them iteratively to automatically enhance VLMs' grounding performance, showing grounding accuracy consistently improves using automated feedback across all models in all settings investigated.
-Overall, our iterative framework improves semantic grounding in VLMs by more than 15 accuracy points under noise-free feedback and up to 5 accuracy points \new{under a simple automated binary verification mechanism}.\footnote{Project website is hosted at \url{https://andrewliao11.github.io/vlms_feedback/} and code is released at \url{https://github.com/andrewliao11/vlms_feedback}}
+In this work, we venture into an orthogonal direction and explore semantic grounding in VLMs through \emph{self-correction}, without requiring in-domain data, fine-tuning, or modifications to the network architectures.
+Despite the concerns raised in the self-correction of LLMs, we find that if prompted and framed properly, VLMs \emph{can} correct their own semantic grounding mistakes even without the access to the oracle feedback.
+We also show an identified self-correction framework in an iterative setting which \emph{consistently} improves performance across all models investigated.
+Overall, iterative self-correction consistently improves VLM performance by up to 8.4 accuracy points across all models investigated; yet, after several rounds of feedback, strong models like GPT-4V and GPT-4o still exhibit significant error rates, indicating promising directions for further research.